 As you may know, there are three courts that you can take an appeal to.
-You must first take your appeal to an appellate court in the state that you live in or were convicted in.
-If this appeal is denied, you may take your case to the Supreme Court in the state where you were convicted or where you live.
-Finally, if this is denied, you can take your appeal to the U.S. Supreme Court in Washington D.C.
+You must first take your appeal to an appellate court in the state that you live in or faced conviction.
+If this appeal gets denied, you may take your case to the Supreme Court in the state where you faced conviction or where you live.
+Finally, if this gets denied, you can take your appeal to the US Supreme Court in Washington D.C.
 But what are the differences between these courts?
 Why are there three opportunities to file an appeal?
 Find out below!

 Appellate vs. Supreme Court

 The three separate appellate courts differ in some ways that are worth mentioning.
 One of the biggest difference is the authority that each court has.
 Supreme Courts have more authority than regular trial or appellate courts, and the US Supreme Court has the most authority of all of the courts.
 The Supreme Court that can review the decisions made by the appellate court.
 The first court that your appeal will go to is a regular appellate court.
 This court can uphold the trial decision, or revoke it.
 If you feel unhappy with the decision made at this level, you may take your case to the Supreme Court in the state where you live.

 As a Connecticut resident, this means that you will take your case to the Connecticut Supreme Court.
 If the Connecticut Supreme Court or another state Supreme Court denies your appeal, you may take it to the US Supreme Court.
 Keep in mind that appeals are very difficult to get, especially at the Supreme Court level.
 This is because by the time a case reaches the Supreme Court, a verdict has already been reached and upheld by the appellate court.
 This makes it more difficult for the Supreme Court to find a reason to overturn a ruling and grant an appeal.